 Prescription for nurturing a life-long reader

-In reading the easiest thing to measure (and to drill) is what are called the ‘code-based’ or phonics skills.
+In reading the easiest thing to measure (and to drill) is what is called the ‘code-based’ or phonics skills.
 Just like free-throws, these are easily quantifiable.
 They can be measured in a ‘tick-box’ manner and they predict future reading success because without phonics skills – word-attack – no effective reading is possible.

 However, as one influential paper on the subject pointed out: